SachaKor/MLG-PW2/MLG-PW2-report/MLG-PW2.md

 | ![](./img/spread_0.4.png)      | ![](./img/spread_0.5.png) | ![](./img/spread_0.6.png) |   ![](./img/spread_0.7.png) |
 *Figure 1*
 __Data__
 As we can see, we vary the `spread` parameter from 0.4 to 0.7 with 0.1 step.
 For every `spread` value we determine the dataset.
 The dataset is composed of two groups of points (red, blue).
 Every point is defined by its coordinates (x, y) in the 2-dimensional space.
 In every group, the points are distributed uniformly within the y axis (from -1 to 1) and normally (gaussian) distributed within the x axis.
-The red groups of points is distributed around the mean of -1, whereas the blue points are distributed around the mean of 1.
+The red group of points is distributed around the mean of -1, whereas the blue points are distributed around the mean of 1.
 The `spread` parameter is actually the value of the standard deviation of each dataset.
 Bigger is the `spread`, more two groups overlap.
 This is why the classification becomes less performant when we increase the value of the `spread`.

 __Topology__